 “Then they do it themselves,” he added.
 “It can be hard your first couple times, but once you start doing it and get the rhythm of it, it’s easy to do.
 The first time you’re by yourself, when you’re actually on the side of the road, you feel like a deer in headlights.”
 RTD can dispatch mechanics to help in such an event if needed – but the hope is that they won’t need to be, as they likely will be busy with their own work during a storm.

 When chain use is called for, two back drive tires on each bus are chained, providing the best traction on snow and ice.
 An operator lays the chains flat, places them over the top of the tire and stretches the chains until they fit.
 The bus is moved so that the tire can rotate, enabling the chains to connect.
 Rubber bungees stretched across the tire keep the chains tight and prevent them from falling off.
 Chains are removed in reverse order, at a safe location, when the chain law is no longer in effect.

 RTD’s mountain-bound and articulated buses also have a snow/mud button, enabling the operator to press a switch if the vehicle is stuck, Stettenbenz said.
 This action transfers power from the wheels that are slipping to the wheels that are gripping.
 The agency equips some regional buses destined for the mountains with auto chains, which rotate a chain wheel and throw chain strands into a tire’s footprint with the flip of a switch.

 To help get buses unstuck, RTD has traditionally used a traction device called strap chains.
-The agency is now testing a different type of device called an AutoSock, which is easier to install, self-adjusts and is made to fit different bus types.
-Ten operators are now testing the AutoSock on city and mountain routes.
+The agency has been testing a different type of device called an AutoSock, which is easier to install, self-adjusts and is made to fit different bus types.
+About 20 operators are testing the AutoSock on city and mountain routes.